-Staying on top of kids crafts organization can be a big job, but with these eight simple tips, you will have it perfected in no time at all.
+Staying on top of kids crafts organization can be a big job for any parent, but with these eight simple tips, you will have it perfected in no time at all.

 Crafting together, as a family, is a great way to spend some quality time together and help your kids get their creative juices flowing.
 However, keeping all of those craft supplies and projects organized can sometimes be a difficult task.